Fall & winter events

 If you need financial assistance, the NRVC Misericordia Fund is available to help with Convocation registration fees.
 For information and applications, please click here.

 Many levels of Sponsorship are available and we welcome your support.
 Please contact our Director of Development, Mr. Phil Loftus at ploftus@nrvc.net.
-Click to find information on sponsorship opportunities, and see who is already on the Sponsor list!

 Exhibits are available to those who are sponsors at the $2,000 and higher levels.
-Exhibits open at 3:00 p.m. on October 31 and close at 4:00 p.m. on November 2 p.m.
+Exhibits open at 3:00 p.m. on November 19 and close at 4:00 p.m. on November 21 p.m.
 Exhibits include 1 table, two chairs, and up to two Convocation registration fees.

 Please read our NRVC terms and conditions for all events and programs.